تحلیل اقتصادی تعامل مسؤولیت مدنی مداخلهگر ثالث در نقض قرارداد و انجام عین تعهد؛ مطالعه تطبیقی در حقوق آمریکا و ایران

 ∴ Introduction ∴

 The interaction between third-party liability in breach of contract and the enforcement of specific performance represents a significant area of inquiry in the economic analysis of law.
 The core concern in contractual remedies, from an economic perspective, is to protect the interests of the contracting parties in a way that minimizes costs, thereby promoting efficient resource allocation and enhancing social welfare.
-Specific performance, as a remedy for breach of contract, ensures that the contract is executed as agreed, thereby safeguarding the promisee's expectations.
+Specific performance, as a remedy for breach of contract, ensures that the contract is executed as agreed, thereby safeguarding the promisees’ expectations.
 Conversely, third-party liability arises when an external party induces a breach of contract, leading to potential conflicts with the enforcement of specific performance.
 The legal systems in the United States and Iran offer distinct approaches to these issues, making a comparative study both relevant and insightful.

-This article explores the interaction between third-party liability in breach of contract and the enforcement of specific performance through the lens of economic analysis.
+This paper explores the interaction between third-party liability in breach of contract and the enforcement of specific performance through the lens of economic analysis.
 It delves into the economic rationale behind holding third parties liable for inducing breaches and the implications of prioritizing specific performance over contract termination and damages.
 The discussion also addresses the inherent conflict between these remedies and seeks to identify economically compatible solutions that align with the principles of justice and efficiency.

 ∴ Research Question ∴

-The central research question addressed in this article is: How do third-party liability in breach of contract and the enforcement of specific performance interact, and what are the economically compatible solutions to the consequences arising from their application?
+The central research question addressed in this paper is: How do third-party liability in breach of contract and the enforcement of specific performance interact, and what are the economically compatible solutions to the consequences arising from their application?

 This question arises from the recognition that both third-party liability and specific performance serve as mechanisms for efficient resource allocation within a legal framework, but they may also be in conflict.
 Specifically, the research aims to understand whether the prioritization of specific performance over contract termination and damages undermines the basis for third-party liability in breach of contract.
 Conversely, the study also examines whether prioritizing third-party liability disrupts the enforcement of specific performance, and how these legal institutions can coexist or be reconciled within an economically efficient legal system.